PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 very-late orchestration, constant-fold/Cast, normalization-Pad, shared-context, core, pass-efficiency, architecture, and TensorFlow import blocking sequentially.
 Commit and push only; do not create or update a pull request.

+## Very-late normalization mutation implementation checkpoint

+`run_very_late_gather_constant_normalization()` now returns the existing ordered four-result tuple from `run_recovery_invocations()`.
+It does not rebuild the invocation list or rerun an owner.

+The pure
+`summarize_very_late_gather_constant_normalization_mutations()` helper requires
+exactly four results, extracts only the eight declared mutation keys, defaults missing keys to zero, and adds clamped `pruned_unused_tensors`.
+Wrong result counts raise `ValueError`.

+The lowerer records `very_late_normalization_tensor_count`, stages `very_late_normalization_results`, and builds `_very_late_normalization_stats`
+from the cluster-wide tensor delta.
+The summary is observation-only.
+The same shared `ModelIRPassStateScope`, child order, ModelIR/LayoutState/diagnostics objects, and following dynamic-Reshape resolution are preserved.

+Focused runner, summary, cleanup-only pruning, lowerer, architecture, and pass-state coverage is `17 passed`.
+The expanded sequential indexed-owner, late/terminal orchestration, shared-context, core, pass-efficiency, architecture, and TensorFlow-import-blocked gate is `1216 passed in 30.03s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.

+At resume, inspect the immediately following `_resolve_dynamic_reshape_shapes(..., prefer_runtime_inferable_from_onnx_raw=True)` owner.
+Confirm its fixed result schema, occurrence count, and cleanup behavior before selecting this very-late call for an independent observation point.
+Commit and push only; do not create or update a pull request.